-I'm currently working on a few related questions concerning how we think about events: (1) How do we dynamically build representations of events as language unfolds (for example, as someone's telling you a story), and (2) how do we represent their temporal content?
+I'm currently working on a few related questions in language comprehension: (1) How do we dynamically build representations of events as language unfolds (for example, as someone's telling you a story), (2) maintain those representations for later use, and (3) represent their temporal content?
 To understand these processes in the mind and brain, I use a combination of behavioral tasks and neuroimaging.
+Check out our recent preprint on this, where we find a link between the neural processes underlying visual working memory and object change in language.
+In another line of work, I'm collaborating with Eiling Yee looking at the connection between labels and concepts.
+Here's our recent proceedings paper on the topic.

 I was previously a research engineer at Halo Neuroscience in San Francisco, where I studied the effects of transcranial electrical stimulation on human performance.
 Before that, I graduated from New York University with a BS in Neuroscience, where I wrote my thesis in Eric Lang's Lab on time perception in the rat cerebellum.
 I also did some work in linguistics, including an MEG study in the Neurolinguistics Lab and a project on tense variation in Singapore English.

 On a related note, I am from the tiny island nation of Singapore.
-Fortunately or otherwise, I also boulder sometimes (V12 in your gym).
+I also boulder sometimes (V12 in your gym), and have recently gotten into throwing plastic at trees.